Go paper-free

 Halifax mortgage customers could get £2,000 with our Green Living Reward.

-To qualify for the Green Living Reward, which we'll refer to as the reward, you must:
+To qualify for the Green Living Reward, you must:

 To redeem the free Energy Performance Certificate (EPC) offer, you must:

-You have 3 months after a successful claim to schedule the assessment, plus an extra month for the assessment to take place.
+You’ll have 3 months following a successful claim to schedule the assessment.
+There’ll be an additional month window on top of this for the assessment to take place.

 Help is available if you’re planning on upgrading or replacing your heating system with a new low carbon one.